Aayush-23/file-manager/README.md

   },
 };```

-Using this format we can easily read the file and traverse without going in nestet format.
+Using this format we can easily read the file and traverse without going in nested format.
 And add, delete and rename will also be much easier.